 You would be expected to undertake any CPD that you consider will enable you to meet the evidence requirements, but it will be your responsibility to organise any CPD activity.
 We will be able to signpost participants to CPD that is currently available on Foundation Online Learning (FOL), or CPD events the Education and Training Foundation or SET are running that may be relevant.

-You will need to complete an e-portfolio.
-Once you have been issued your portfolio, you then collect and collate your evidence and then when it has been completed, you share it with your mentor and then SET to be reviewed.
+You will need to complete a workbook.
+Once you have been issued your workbook, you then collect and collate your evidence and then when it has been completed, you share it with your mentor and then SET to be reviewed.

-37. What sort of evidence will I need to provide in the portfolio?
+29. What sort of evidence will I need to provide in the workbook?

 CPD does not necessarily need to involve attending courses or one day events.
-Examples of CPD are provided in the Guidance for Participants.
-In the meantime, some suggestions for types of CPD activity can be found on the SET website.
+Some suggestions for types of CPD activity can be found on the SET website.